We use Labels to attach a value or attribute to a work item.

 Step Three: Set the value of your label

-In this example we are going to say that each work item is equally likely to be a male or female.
+In this example we are going to say that each work item is equally likely to be a Blue or Green.
 We can set up our simulation to reflect this, so that the label value is equally likely to be 1 or 2.

 The mathematical equivalent of this likelihood is a Rounded Uniform Distribution with a Lower Bound of 1 and an Upper Bound of 2.
 This means that any value is equally likely to occur between the lower and upper bound, and only whole numbers can occur.

 Effectively, we are saying that 1 and 2 are the only possible values, and each of these values are equally likely.

 Now that we have attached our label and set its value, we can test whether the label values are being correctly assigned to our work items.

 In your structure, delete the routing arrow after the 1st queue so that it looks like this.

 We can now run the simulation so that all work items remain in the first Queue.
 It is now possible to inspect all the label values of work items in this queue to check that we have a mix of male and females (values 1 and 2).